Skip to main content

 • operationally,

-• and politically.
+• and geographically.

 Matrix comparing architecture generations against scale, governance, sovereignty, portability, AI governance, and evidence pressure.